 The Probabilistic ("747") Argument

 Creationists argue that the particular combinations of atoms which form the basis of living things are simply too complex to have emerged from random processes.
 Furthermore, it would be impossible for life to ever develop if any one of these narrow windows of opportunity had closed.
 A purely random selection and combination of atoms which results in life-generating chemical processes was been calculated to be far less than the probability of one person winning a billion state lotteries, every day, for a billion millennia.
 Therefore, it would be “an act of faith” to believe that conscious design was not involved.
-This is the “747 Argument,” since it is usually illustrated with the whimsical analogy of a tornado striking a junkyard and assembling a fully-operational Boeing 747 jumbojet.
+This is the Probabilistic Argument, also called the 747 Argument since it is usually illustrated by the whimsical analogy of a tornado striking a junkyard and assembling a fully-operational Boeing 747 jumbojet.

-This argument is a false dilemma between design and chance, based on the Principle of Indifference (i.e., the Principle of Insufficient Reason), which assumes if there are n possibilities in an unbiased system (i.e., there’s no reason why any one result should be more or less likely to occur), then the probability of each occurrence is then 1/n.
-If a biological structure is a combination of m atoms, then the probability of its spontaneous formation is (1/n)m, which becomes vanishingly small for large values of m, like the number of atoms comprising DNA, proteins, or other complex molecules.
-However, the creationists incorrectly assume that all logical possible cases are equally probable, when the process of assembling biochemical structures is restricted by several intrinsic biases, such as:
+This argument is a false dilemma between design and chance, based on the Principle of Indifference (i.e., the Principle of Insufficient Reason), which assumes if there are n possibilities in an unbiased system (where no one result is more or less likely to occur), then the probability of each occurrence is 1/n.
+Then the probability of a biological structure comprised of m atoms spontaneously forming is (1/n)m, which becomes vanishingly small for large values of m (as in the case of DNA, proteins, or other complex molecules).
+However, the creationists incorrectly assume that all combinations are equally probable, when the process of assembling biochemical structures is restricted by several intrinsic biases, such as:

 - Governing factors.
 The results and rates of the chemical reactions forming these structures are influenced and controlled by a number of factors, including: reactant concentrations, reactant surface areas, temperature, pressure, activation energy, and the presence of catalysts and electromagnetic radiation (especially UV light).
 These biasing factors favor certain chemical reactions and forbid others, limiting the number of possible outcomes.
 While the creationist’s “winning the lottery” analogy is still apt, this reduction in the number of available outcomes changes the game from Powerball to Pick 3.

 - Natural selection of the results.
 Complex biochemical molecules can be assembled from the cumulative selection of their results.
 Rather than waiting for n components to spontaneously arrange themselves, “correct” combinations become saved and propagate themselves.
-With no redundant work, this random process is reduced to an iterative process, analogous to being able to re-use old lottery tickets week after week.
-If the tornado assembled only two airplane components, those combined parts would make the task easier for future tornadoes.
+With no redundant work, this random process becomes an iterative process, analogous to being able to re-use old lottery tickets week after week.
+If a tornado were to assemble only two airplane components, those combined parts would make the task of building an airliner much easier for all future tornadoes.

 - Hindsight bias.
 Voltaire quipped that the human nose was irrefutable proof of intelligent design, since it was perfectly shaped to support eyeglasses.
 A tornado hitting a junkyard will most likely make a mess, dumping a heap of parts onto the landscape.
 However, no two scrap heaps are the same, and an assembled 747 is also a heap of parts.
 All scrap heaps are unique in hindsight, and all are equally improbable.The creationists who see life as being improbably rare only count the hits and ignore the misses; 99.9% of all of species have gone extinct, and the myriad of lifeforms which still exist exhibit a broad spectrum of congenital gifts and defects.